asatpathy314/diff-sentry/README.md

 ## Overview

 DiffSentry creates a sustainable support system for open source projects by:
+1. Providing completely free automated security scanning to identify vulnerabilities in repositories
-1. Rounding up financial transactions and directing the difference to open source projects
+2. Rounding up financial transactions and directing the difference to open source projects
-2. Providing automated security scanning to identify vulnerabilities in repositories

 ## Features

-### Transaction Rounding & Donations

-DiffSentry allows users to:
-- Connect their payment accounts securely
-- Round up transactions to the nearest dollar (or other unit)
-- Direct the spare change to open source projects of their choice
-- Track their contribution history and impact
-- Set monthly donation limits and preferences

-This creates a sustainable funding model for critical open source projects that form the backbone of our digital infrastructure.

 ### Vulnerability Scanning

-Our security features include:
+Our CI security features include:
 - Automated code scanning to detect common vulnerabilities
-- Regular scans of connected repositories
 - Detailed reports highlighting security issues
 - Prioritization of vulnerabilities based on severity
+- Explanations of how vulnerabilities can be fixed
 - Suggestions for remediation steps
 - Integration with common development workflows

+### Transaction Rounding & Donations

+DiffSentry's Chrome Extension allows users to:
+- Connect their payment accounts securely
+- Round up transactions to the nearest dollar (or other unit)
+- Direct the spare change to open source projects of their choice
+- Track their contribution history and impact

+This creates a sustainable funding model for critical open source projects that form the backbone of our world's digital infrastructure.

 ## Getting Started

 ### Prerequisites
-- Node.js (v14 or higher)
+- Node.js (v22 or higher)
-- npm or yarn
-- MongoDB (for data storage)
+- Python 3.13.2
-- API keys for payment processing (if using transaction rounding feature)
+- API keys for Gemini API

 ### Installation